purijatin/njexl_wiki/Home.md

 After cloning jexl - and modifying it heavily - it looked like a better option would be a public release.
 And hence nJexl was born.
 The *n* stands for Neo.

+It is an interpreted language.
+And it is fast, at least 2 times faster than python.